capel82/back2nature/README.md

 -**Hotels** - This page uses card decks group components from Bootstrap 4 with CSS animations  to show different hotels available in Langkawi.
 A brief features of hotels are illustrated on hovering at each card and utilises font awesome icons for easier grasp of information.
 User can easily navigate to each hotel official sites through the link provided by clicking on ‘Book’ button on each card.

 -**Contact page** - This page uses form features of bootstraps.
 Users can choose either to fill in the form to be contacted back or they can choose to call or visit the admin office directly.
-Three fields of Your Name, Telephone number and E-mail are made as required fields so that if user not fill in any of the fields, message will appear to ask to fill in.
+Three fields of Your Name, E-mail and queries are made as required fields so that if user not fill in any of the fields, message will appear to ask to fill in.

 **_Features to implement in future_**